By Caitlyn Buchanan, 8 April 2019 (Updated 23rd September 2019)

 Spouses and de facto partners of CSEP holders who currently resident in Ireland on Stamp 3 conditions can immediately avail of this new system.
 The local immigration office can update your status to Stamp 1G permissions without the need for a spousal work permit Ireland (Dependant/Partner/Spouse Employment Permit).
 Dublin residents can make an appointment with INIS in Dublin city centre.
 Residents outside of Dublin can register at the Garda Registration Office in your local area.

 Due to a backlog of appointments, it can take time to secure a meeting with the INIS but spouses and de facto partners do have the option to register an Irish company today on their current Stamp 3 permissions.
-Once their permissions have been updated, they will be able to earn a wage from the business.
+Once their permissions have been updated, they will be able to earn a wage while from an Irish business.
 Please contact our office on +353 (0)1 6461625 or order your company on our online portal, Order Now.
 Company Bureau can incorporate a limited company for you in as little as 3-4 business days, and assist with a wide range of support services after your business is registered.